 Can’t make it to the clinic?
-Maybe the clinic can make it to YOU!
+Maybe the mobile clinic can make it to YOU!

 Family Health Center (FHC), which already operates six clinics across its five-county service area, recently added a sparkling new 38-foot mobile clinic to its fleet.
 Equipped with two examination rooms, a waiting area and a retractable awning, the new clinic vastly upgrades FHC’s capacity to offer “pop-up” health clinics and serve patients in remote and underserved areas.
 Either alone or in tandem with FHC’s previous one-room mobile unit, the new vehicle means that FHC can set up a fully functional clinic virtually anywhere in our service area where there’s enough room to park.